 CALHETA BEACH WEATHER & WEBCAM

 However, if you are still unsure you can check the webcam.
 While the ‘Calheta Webcam’ currently appears to be unavailable, if you check the Ponta do Sol Webcam, you will get a good idea of what that coastline is currently looking like.
-Ponta do Sol is just a couple of beaches down the coast and usually shares the same weather with Calheta Beach.
+Ponta do Sol is just a couple of beaches down the coast and usually shares the same weather as Calheta Beach.

-WHAT TO EXPECT AT CALHETA BEACH
+WHAT IS CALHETA BEACH LIKE?

 Calheta is one of the most highly-rated regions to stay in Madeira.
 This is because it is situated in one of the sunniest parts of the island.
 When other parts of Madeira are battling clouds, wind, and rain, Calheta can often be shining golden with beachgoers enjoying stunning weather.